 Another solid option for a split tunneling VPN is Surfshark.
 This VPN service brings premium security features, excellent speeds, and well-designed apps.
 Its network has 3,200+ servers in 95 countries, all running in diskless (ram-disk) mode for maximum security.

-Like NordVPN, Surfshark offers the WireGuard VPN protocol in all their VPN apps, including with the new Linux VPN GUI app.
+Like NordVPN, Surfshark offers the WireGuard VPN protocol in all their VPN apps, including the new Linux VPN GUI app.
 In our speed tests, Surfshark was only bested by NordVPN, as you can see in the Surfshark vs NordVPN comparison.

 Surfshark apps have a VPN kill switch that prevents data leaks that could compromise your privacy.
 They also offer additional privacy features like CleanWeb.
 The CleanWeb feature is a VPN ad blocker that can also filter out trackers and malware domains.
 Lastly, Surfshark has several specialized servers for various use cases.